RajanTiwari122/FinCore/README.md

 ## Background

-This project was built alongside 2+ years of professional experience on **Genesis**, an investment banking platform at Novel Patterns Pvt.
-Ltd., covering portfolio management, AIFs, mutual funds, and fund accounting.
+This project was built alongside 2+ years of professional experience on an investment banking platform covering portfolio management, AIFs, mutual funds, and fund accounting.
 FinCore applies the same domain concepts in a clean, standalone codebase.

 ---